v7labs/darwin-py/docs/torch.md

   API class to the local dataset
 ```

 **Note:** For now, it only support three types of dataset: `classification`, `instance-segmentation`, and `semantic-segmentation`.
-These different modes use different API classes, which load and pre-process the data in different ways, tailored for these specific tasks.
+These different modes use different API classes, which load and pre-process the data in different ways, suited for these specific tasks.
 If you need a different API or a different pre-processing for a different task you can take a look into the implementation of these APIs in `darwin.torch.dataset` and extend `LocalDataset` in the way it suits your needs best.

 This is an example of how to load the `v7-demo/bird-species` dataset ready to be used in a instance segmentation task by using `"instance-segmentation"` as `dataset_type`.
 First, we will pull it from Darwin using `darwin-py`'s CLI, and will create train, validation, and test partitions: